-These rolls are best served warm so reheat them as necessary (I just used the microwave, but you could also lightly under bake them, then return to an oven to warm just before serving and finish off the last few minutes of baking).
-You could also make the dough the day before then finish rising the next day before baking.
+These rolls are best served warm so reheat them as necessary (I just used the microwave, but you could also lightly underbake them, then return to an oven to warm just before serving and finish off the last few minutes of baking).
+You could also make the dough the day before and then finish rising the next day before baking.
+However, I highly recommend baking the day of your dinner because the combination of freshly baked bread with tantalizing rosemary is sure to make your house smell divine.

 Enjoy and Happy Holidays!